General Construction in Franklin, TX

 Owner-user timelines that need direct communication In practice, that means the project schedule should be built around real field conditions in Franklin, TX, not a generic sequence.
 Owners usually benefit when those conditions are addressed in preconstruction, translated into a practical release plan, and carried through the job with enough discipline that turnover still feels usable once the build is complete.

-Access and haul strategy that affects field productivity
+Access and haul strategy that affects field productivity on Highway 79 and Highway 6

 Phased turnover that may align to equipment or staffing plans